Couch Potato Investing

 Couch potato investing is a strategy attributed to Scott Burns, a financial writer for the Dallas Morning News.

-It is designed for investors who don't want the worry of reading the financial press or doing all the other things associated with value investing.
+It is designed for investors who don't want the worry of reading the financial press or doing the other things associated with value investing.

 Couch Potato Strategy

-The basic strategy is to seach for a mutual fund with the lowest possible expense ratio - which really means an index mutual fund, as well as a Treasury portfolio of Fixed Income Securities, and put half your money in each.
+The basic strategy is to search for a mutual fund with the lowest possible expense ratio - which really means an index mutual fund, as well as a Treasury portfolio of Fixed Income Securities, and put half your money in each.

 The approach would work using similar fund types in other countries and could be tweaked by altering the percentage of stocks to fixed income securities depending on the level of volatility that you are happy to handle.